Anshu1705/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 # NETFLIX DATA ANALYSIS PROJECT

-Netflix is one of the largest streaming platform nowadays, In this project, I analyzed their dataset of movies and TV shows using Python, Numpy, Pandas , Seaborn, Matplotlib.
-After this analysis , we will gain a better understanding of the platform and derive meaningful insights from the data through visualized graphs.
+Welcome to our Netflix EDA project!
+Here, we've meticulously analyzed Netflix's extensive collection of movies and TV shows using Python, alongside essential data analysis tools like NumPy, Pandas, Seaborn, and Matplotlib.
+Our aim?
+To unveil intriguing insights and trends lurking within the data, offering a deeper understanding of the streaming platform's content landscape.
+From genre preferences to seasonal trends, our EDA journey provides valuable insights for both data enthusiasts and Netflix aficionados alike.
+Join us as we navigate through the data, unlocking the secrets of Netflix, one analysis at a time.